Sponsor

 Music played in the program

-Except where otherwise indicated, all performances were recorded by Jeremy Filsell on the 1979 Möller organ (revised by Jonathan Ambrosino and Jeff Weiler in 1997) at Saint Boniface Episcopal Church in Sarasota, FL.
+Except where otherwise indicated, all performances were recorded by Jeremy Filsell on the 1979 Möller organ revised by Jonathan Ambrosino and Jeff Weiler in 1997 at St. Boniface Episcopal in Sarasota, FL.
 His 12-CD Dupré Cycle is available on the Guild label, distributed in the USA by Qualiton Imports.